 Rice is produced and consumed in large quantities worldwide (more than 700 million tonnes of paddy rice, or 500 million tonnes of milled rice, per year) (Muthayya et al. 2014).
 Around 80% of the rice produced, and sometimes more, is utilised for human consumption (FAO 2018).
-Rice consumption in Australian has risen with increasing globalisation of diets and has reached 13 kg per person per year (Samal and Babu 2018) (Figure 5.1).
+Rice consumption in Australian has risen with increasing globalisation of diets and has million tonnes of milled rice is globally per yea imported reached 13 kg per person per year (Samal and Babu 2018) (Figure 5.1).
 Considering the growth of the Australian population, this indicates a domestic demand of only around 350,000 tonnes per year.
 This analysis suggests that the domestic market, although important, is very small relative to the potential export market.